miurahr/aqtinstall/README.rst

 `android_armv7`

-The Qt packages are installed under current directory as such `Qt<ver>/<ver>/gcc_64/` If you want to install it in `C:\Qt` as same as standard gui installer defuult, run such as follows;
+The Qt packages are installed under current directory as such `Qt<ver>/<ver>/gcc_64/` If you want to install it in `C:\Qt` as same as standard gui installer default, run such as follows;